 Apply for Your Master's Degree at Harvard Kennedy School

-The Public Leadership Credential (PLC) not only gives you tangible strategies you can implement immediately, but it also provides a potential pathway to the Harvard Kennedy School Mid-Career Master’s Degree in Public Administration (MC/MPA).
+The Public Leadership Credential (PLC) not only gives you tangible strategies you can implement immediately, it also provides a potential pathway to the Harvard Kennedy School Mid-Career Master’s Degree in Public Administration (MC/MPA).
 Should you be accepted into MC/MPA via the PLC pathway, your PLC credential counts for three of eight courses required in the MC/MPA program.
 This means you would complete the summer program then select either fall or spring term to complete the remaining five courses on campus.
-This path reduces the amount of time you would spend in person at the HKS campus in Cambridge, MA.
-The total tuition cost for the MC/MPA Program via the PLC pathway is less than it is in the traditional path.
+This path reduces the amount of time you would spend in person at the HKS campus in Cambridge, MA and the total tuition cost for the MC/MPA Program via the PLC pathway is less than it is in the traditional path.

-In order to be eligible for this path you must:
+To be eligible for this path you must:

 - Earn the Public Leadership Credential prior to submitting your admission application.

 - Apply to the MC/MPA program during the admission cycle that immediately follows your capstone experience.

 The PLC also provides eligibility to apply for a special pathway to Harvard Extension School’s Master of Liberal Arts in Extension Studies (Field: Government).